HaloPrints/Four51/README.md

 * github.com/tricorprint/Tricor

 ##### Product Detail Template
-* PuppetLabs - combined PDT for automagic matrix and lightbox
+* combined PDT for automagic matrix and lightbox

-##### Images
-* logo - css/images/PuppetLabs/PuppetLabsLogo.png
-* size charts - css/images/PuppetLabs/SizeCharts

 ##### Miscellaneous
 TRT-01901 Required Fields - Angular validation has been removed (customer did not want buttons disabled) - using a combination of HTML5 validation and alerts / error messaging